 1. Explore the Old Town of Bruges

 Bruges (or Brugge in Dutch) is a delightful historic city in western Belgium.
 A major centre during the medieval period, much of its historic charm has been retained due to the river silting out and commerce moving elsewhere.
 While many visitors arrive on a day-trip from Brussels, I recommend spending a least a couple of days here, as the town is at its best during the early morning and during the evening, when it is quieter.
+(It’s also less than a 90 minute drive from the ferry terminal in Calais, perfect for a quick trip from the UK.)
 We spent our time wandering through the streets, enjoying a drink at various cafes (don’t miss the cafe right on the small lake) and looking at the cute shops.

 2. Visit the Grand Place in Brussels